Portfolio Evaluation Process

 - The maximum number of credits possible through prior learning assessment varies.
 Students must meet a minimum requirement of hours at LCCC in order to have prior learning credit transcribed.

 - It is the student’s responsibility to develop and present in an appropriate manner, the materials for prior learning assessment.

 Students interested in pursuing credit through Portfolio development will demonstrate the following:

 - Portfolios must demonstrate that the knowledge and skills were acquired with a level of academic rigor similar to a college environment.

 - That there was a significant exploration of theory.
 In addition to fact knowledge, the student became familiar with the conceptual framework - both historical and philosophical - in which the skills and knowledge reside.

 - That the student experienced the material as an inquiry, not only a reservoir of facts.
 In other words, academic research played a role in learning.

 - The academic research employed in learning resulted in a research product, such as a paper, plan, presentation, etc.

-To get started please complete our Enrollment Form LINK IN HERE.
-In addition, students interested in pursuing prior learning assessment may use the PLA Worksheet helpful in organizing for prior learning assessment (complete it and gather documents prior to your PLA meeting):Click here to download the PLA Worksheet
+Students interested in pursuing prior learning assessment may use the PLA Worksheet to help get organized for a meeting with your PLA coordinator.Click here to download the PLA Worksheet